Tools & calculators

 A secure card that’s easy to manage

 Leave the standing in bank queues, worrying about online transactions and even entering a PIN to your parents.
-You’ll be comfortable with contactless payments (under $100), and the 24/7 account management provided by ANZ’s secure internet banking and goMoney iPhone and Android apps, backed up by ANZ Falcon’s constant monitoring for suspicious transactions.
+You’ll be comfortable with contactless payments (under $100), and the 24/7 account management provided by ANZ’s secure internet banking, the ANZ App, backed up by ANZ Falcon’s constant monitoring for suspicious transactions.
 There’s even a money-back guarantee in the unlikely event of fraudulent activity on your account, provided you notify ANZ about it promptly and didn’t contribute to the fraud in any way.

 Your card will be a Visa, accepted worldwide when you decide to go travelling, and you can get an emergency card replacement anywhere in the world as well if it’s lost or stolen.
 And just because it’s a Visa you’ll get free membership of the Visa Entertainment program, which cuts out another set of queuing when you want those hard-to-get tickets for concerts or special movie screenings.